Rabies lyssavirus and Australian bat lyssavirus factsheet

 Good hygiene, appropriate use of PPE, decontamination of PPE and thoroughly washing yourself and any materials before leaving an infected site/property will protect you from spreading the virus to other people or animals.

-Lyssaviruses do not survive very well outside of the animal and are destroyed by a disinfectant and detergent e.g. warm, soapy water.
+Lyssaviruses do not survive very well outside the animal and are destroyed by a disinfectant and detergent (such as warm, soapy water).

 It is recommended to shower and launder all clothing worn before engaging with other people or handling your own animals.

-The government’s response to disease in animals will aim to quickly control the disease to prevent spread to domestic and wild animals, and humans through a combination of strategies which may include;
+The government’s response to rabies in animals will aim to quickly control the disease to prevent spread to domestic and wild animals, and humans through a combination of strategies that may include:

-Control strategies will largely depend upon the extent of the outbreak and the type of lyssavirus.
-For example the eradication of rabies virus may be possible if it is detected in a domestic pet however eradication of ABLV in wild bat populations is not feasible and would result in unfavourable environmental consequences.
+Control strategies will largely depend on the extent of the outbreak and the type of lyssavirus.
+For example, the eradication of RABV may be possible if it is detected in a domestic pet; however, eradication of ABLV in wild bat populations is not feasible and would result in unfavourable environmental consequences.

 Further information